 With friends: are you planning a Christmas lunch, or evening out?
-You could turn that into a Christmas Jumper fundraising initiative.
+You could turn that into a Christmas Jumper fundraising ideas initiative.
 You could even turn it into a competition for the best jumper, organise a Secret Santa with an added donation, or hold a raffle.

 Whatever you decide to do, make sure you advertise it well.
 You need as many people as possible excited for the event, and joining in.
 Make a social media post for Facebook or Twitter, and ask people to share it.
 Add the hashtag #ChristmasJumperDay so even more people see your post.
 If you can make a great image that’s cute or funny, you might even make the post go viral!

 People always donate more to causes that resonates with them.
 Tell the story of your charity with emotion and personal anecdotes, and use statistics to paint the picture of why you do what you do.
 For example, every single day seven young people are diagnosed with cancer, or every night over 4,000 people sleep rough on the streets in England - that's more than double the number in 2010.
 Explain what a donation will go towards.
 Whatever your charity, there’s a powerful reason to fundraise for it.
 You know what that reason is – make sure others do too.